-The doctor enters Catheter through an artery (usually femoral or from the wrist) and continues with the catheter until it reaches the site of the tumor, then it injects the microsphere loaded with the radioactive isotope (Yttrium 90 (Y90) and during the next two weeks this isotope will be released from the small particles and destroy the tumor cells and reduce the size of the tumor Tumor.
+The doctor inserts the Catheter through an artery (usually femoral or from the wrist) and continues with the catheter until it reaches the site of the tumor, then it injects the microsphere loaded with the radioactive isotope Yttrium 90 (Y90) and during the next two weeks this isotope will be released from the small particles and will destroy the tumor cells and reduce the size of the tumor.

 After the doctor has finished injecting the particles, he will withdraw the catheter and cover its entry point.

 The operation as a whole takes about one to two hours, and if the artery used is the femoral artery, the patient needs to stay overnight in the hospital.

 Radiation coagulation is a new process and studies and research are still in progress.
 To learn the latest developments about this treatment method, do not hesitate tocontact us, as Bimaristan Medical Center is your first choice the best treatment in Turkey.

 What are the risks and side effects after Radioembolization?

 Radioembolization is a safe process, as there are hardly any symptoms, but radioactivity treatment and the resulting radiation (especially since yttrium particles remain in the patient's body) can cause some problems in patients treated with Radioembolization, These problems include: